Program management: Scope and duration

+Management focus

 Project Managers are primarily concerned with the successful execution of their specific projects.
 Their focus is on delivering outputs that meet predefined standards of scope, cost, and quality.
 They oversee the project lifecycle from initiation through to completion, emphasizing efficiency, adherence to schedule, and budgetary constraints.

 Program Managers, in contrast, take on a broader and more strategic role.
 They ensure that all projects under a program are aligned with organizational objectives and complement each other.
 Program managers must also address risks, resource allocation, and stakeholder expectations at a macro level.
 Their role involves monitoring the interdependencies between projects and adjusting optimize outcomes.

 Measurements of success

 In project management, success is assessed based on the delivery of outputs that meet specified criteria.
 A project is deemed successful if it achieves its objectives within the agreed time, budget, and scope.
 For example, a project to develop a new software application would be considered successful if the application functions as intended and is delivered on schedule.

 Program management, on the other hand, evaluates success based on long-term strategic benefits and overall organizational impact.
 A program encompassing projects to reduce operating costs, for instance, would measure success by the extent to which these cost savings contribute to improved financial performance over time.